 2. Improve Collaboration

-Video conferencing with VoIP is far easier than patching in multiple landline callers.
+With one tool, you can also take advantage of instant messaging, whiteboarding, breakout sessions, and more to keep projects moving.
+Video conferencing with VoIP is also much easier than patching in multiple landline callers.
 Plus, you'll be able to share files during the call, so you can collaborate in real time.

 3. Boost Flexibility